smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 * usabilty
 * actionability

 ... and so on.
 For categories like 'accuracy', 'usability' and 'actionability' you could use a ratings scale of 1-5, with 1 being rubbish and 5 being totally awesome.
+A 5* for accuracy would be awarded to a page that had factually correct and up-to-date content; a 5* for usability would be awarded to a page that gave users the information they needed, when they needed it, using appropriate language; a 5* for actionability would be awarded to a page that made it clear what action the user should take, whether that is buying a product, sharing content on social media, moving to another web page, and so on.

 Once you've done an audit/inventory you can make some quickish wins by: